Residence Life Associate

 1. Be present and available to residents, administrators, and the Coordinator of Residence Life and Off-Campus Housing.

-2. Maintain and exhibit a positive and supportive attitude towards the Residence Life department, Curtis dining staff, maintenance staff, security, and other offices.
+2. Maintain a positive and supportive attitude toward the Residence Life department, Curtis dining staff, maintenance staff, security, and other offices.

 3. Inform and update the Coordinator of Residence Life and Off-Campus Housing of any important building or community occurrences and of students with possible emotional, physical, or mental health concerns.